 In the current age of advanced technology, it’s become easier than ever for brands to spread a message to its target audience with a simple click of a button.
 People receive news, updates, and advertisements through emails, on their social platforms, and virtually everywhere else possible online.
 Because of this shift in communication, that leaves a large number of people wondering—does a press release still hold the same value it once did?

 I have attended multiple educational sessions where the question, “Is the press release dead,” has been posed.
 Invariably, the journalist in me cringes at that thought because I can personally attest to the positive impact press releases still have.

-And I’m not the only one: according to Cision’s State of the Media, 63 percent of journalists continue to prefer news announcements and press releases from public relations professionals for sound story leads.
-Furthermore, those conversations were spurred from press releases more often than not.
+And I’m not the only one: according to Cision’s 2019 State of the Media report, 71 percent of journalists continue to prefer news announcements and press releases from public relations professionals.
 While I agree that press release distribution strategy has evolved, there are three big reasons to believe the press release is still alive and well.

 Press Releases provide updates to stakeholders.

 As we’ve mentioned before, when a press release is executed properly, it can reap huge results for your brand.
 Specifically, press releases that include timely news are a great tool for providing strategic context to your brand’s target audience.
 We recommend sending press releases to announce new hires, promote product launches, and showcase company milestones.

 Press releases increase brand credibility.